insait-institute/sabermath/docs/experiment-additional.md

 python scripts/plots/plot_inversions.py --results-json final_results.json
 ```

-The run checkpoints into `--matches-save-file` every `--checkpoint-every`
-rounds and resumes from it; `--force-recalc` ignores an existing checkpoint.
+The run checkpoints into `--matches-save-file` every `--checkpoint-every` rounds and resumes from it.
+Use `--force-recalc` to ignore an existing checkpoint.

 ### Selection-signal effect